Knowledge-Players/grar/README.md

 ### TODO
 * Integrate video

+### API & Documentation
+You can find the API documentation on the [project page](http://http://knowledge-players.github.com/grar/)

 ### License
 GRAR is distributed using the open-source MIT license.
 For further information, read license.txt in this directory.